mwarning/KadNode/README.md

 devices running KadNode can then enter myname.p2p into their browsers or console in order to reach the announcing host.
 To avoid name clashes, cryptographic public/private key pairs can be used.
 This makes it possible to have a personal and decentralized DynDNS service.
-The [DHT](https://github.com/jech/dht) is identical to the one used in the Transmission Bittorrent client and works on the Internet as well as on local networks.
+The [DHT](https://github.com/jech/dht) is identical to the one used in the Transmission Bittorrent client and works'on the Internet as well as on local networks.

 Features:

 * IPv4/IPv6 support
+* TLS support (e.g. can use browser CA chain)
+* Plain public key links as <public-hex-key>.p2p
 * UPnP/NAT-PMP support
 * local peer discovery
-* small size 75KB-125KB
+* small size, ~30KB compressed
-* public/secret key authentication (based on [libsodium](https://github.com/jedisct1/libsodium))
+* public/secret key authentication (based on [mbedtls](https://github.com/ARMmbed/mbedtls/))
 * command line interface (kadnode-ctl)
 * NSS support through /etc/nsswitch.conf
-* integrated simplified DNS server (handles A, AAAA, and SRV requests)
+* integrated simplified DNS server and proxy (handles A, AAAA, and SRV requests)
 * packages for ArchLinux/Debian/FreeBSD/MacOSX/LEDE/Windows
 * peer file import/export on startup/shutdown and every 24h